Adedayo Olawuyi: Background and education

 He graduated with a Bachelor's Degree in Mathematics from the University of Ibadan in 2002.
 He completed his Master's degree in Air Transport Management from Cranfield University in the UK in 2016.

 Career

 In 2018, he joined Africa World Airlines in Ghana as the Network and Planning Manager.
 He was promoted to Head of Commercial in 2020.

 In 2023, Olawuyi was hired by Uganda Airlines as its new Chief Commercial Officer based in Kampala.

 He was instrumental in driving Uganda Airlines' launch of service to Mumbai, London, Lagos, Abuja, Harare and Lusaka.

+Olawuyi resigned from Uganda Airlines in March 2026 and was immediately announced as the Chief Commercial Officer for United Nigeria Airlines.